Aayush-Shukla/df-wd3/README.md

-# Social Website
+# Invitation site

-A simple blog site built using Node js and Express js for the backend.
+A invitation site site built using Node js and Express js for the backend.

 ---
 ## Requirements